Amortized Analysis via Coinduction: Introduction

-The \calf{} framework is a dependent type theory that supports verification of both correctness conditions and cost bounds~\cite{niu-sterling-grodin-harper>2022}, based on dependent call-by-push-value~\cite{levy>thesis,pedrot-tabareau>2019}.
-In \calf{}, the primitive effect $\step{c}{-}$ incurs $c$ units of abstract cost.
-Value types are interpreted in $\Set$, and computation types are interpreted in the Eilenberg-Moore category $\Set^W$ of the writer monad on some cost monoid $\mathbb{C}$, $W = \mathbb{C} \times (-)$.
+The \calf{} framework is a dependent type theory that supports verification of both correctness conditions and cost bounds~\cite{niu-sterling-grodin-harper>2022}, based on call-by-push-value~\cite{levy>2003}.
+Amortized analysis is a cost analysis technique for data structures in which the operation costs are specified in aggregate, under the assumption of continued sequential use~\cite{tarjan>1985}.
+In this work, we demonstrate how amortized analysis can be understood as coalgebraic in \calf{}.